blueag8/Photography_Website/README.md

 This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.

 Initally, when I began the project, whilst following the Code Institute's Tutorial on developing an E-commerce site ("Putting it all together"), I had a different project in mind.
 "Toolbox" is an app that I still wish to pursue, but after having spoke with Henk, I decided that building this site for Henk will better meet the requirements for  the purpose of assessment.
-I had not adjusted the project/app name as I have been limited on time to meet a deadline and
+I had not adjusted the project/app name as I have been limited on time to meet a deadline and was preventing the introduction of any bugs that may have been created as a result of this change.

 # UX
+User Experience Design
+User Interface Design
 **External User Story**

 Discover and purchase photographs from a professional photographer.